FACTBOX-Who might argue the case against Trump in the Senate impeachment trial?

 PRAMILA JAYAPAL An outspoken progressive, Jayapal, 54, became the first Indan-American woman to serve in Congress when she was elected to represent a Seattle-area district in 2014.
 She was a civil-rights activist before she was elected.

-JOAQUIN CASTRO A member of the Intelligence Committee, Castro, 45, also chairs his identical twin brother Julian Castro's presidential campaign.
+JOAQUIN CASTRO A member of the Intelligence Committee, Castro, 45, also chaired his identical twin brother Julian Castro's presidential campaign.

 He was first elected to represent his San Antonio district in 2012.